vespa-engine/documentation/documentation/tutorials/blog-recommendation.md

       -param USER_FACTORS=blog-job/user_item_cf_cv/user_features \
       -param ENDPOINT=localhost

-Once Vespa is properly fed we can run the following script that will use Java UDF VespaQuery from the vespa-hadoop library to query Vespa for a specific number of blog post recommendations for each user_id in our test set.
-With the list of recommendation for each user, we can then compute the expected percentile ranking as described in section [Evaluation metrics](#evaluation-metrics).
+Run the following script that will use Java UDF VespaQuery from the `vespa-hadoop` to query Vespa for a specific number of blog post recommendations for each user_id in our test set.
+With the list of recommendation for each user, we can then compute the expected percentile ranking as described in section [Evaluation metrics](#evaluation-metrics):

-	$ pig -Dvespa.feed.defaultport=8080 -Dvespa.feed.random.startup.sleep.ms=0 \
+	$ pig \
       -x local \
       -f ../blog-tutorial-shared/src/main/pig/tutorial_compute_metric.pig \
       -param VESPA_HADOOP_JAR=../vespa-hadoop*.jar \
-      -param DATA_PATH=../trainPosts.json \
       -param TEST_INDICES=blog-job/training_and_test_indices/testing_set_ids \
       -param BLOG_POST_FACTORS=blog-job/user_item_cf_cv/product_features \
       -param USER_FACTORS=blog-job/user_item_cf_cv/user_features \
       -param NUMBER_RECOMMENDATIONS=100 \
+      -param RANKING_NAME=tensor \
       -param OUTPUT=blog-job/metric \
-      -param ENDPOINT=localhost
+      -param ENDPOINT=localhost:8080

+At completion, observe:

+    Input(s):
+    Successfully read 341416 records from: "file:/sample-apps/blog-recommendation/blog-job/training_and_test_indices/testing_set_ids"
+    Output(s):
+    Successfully stored 5174 records in: "file:/sample-apps/blog-recommendation/blog-job/metric"

 {% comment %}
 TODO: add a summary here of what we accomplished and way forward from here.